Panthers fire GM Marty Hurney after another losing season

 Panthers first-year coach Matt Rhule will have a role in finding a new general manager.

-“You look at successful organizations, and there’s a certain alignment between the head coach and the GM,” Tepper said.
+“You look at successful organizations, and there’s a certain alignment between the head coach and the GM,” Tepper told the website.
 “To think that you can do that without some sort of alignment is nuts.
 So to not have a head coach with some input into that is stupid.
 I don’t want to be stupid, OK?”

 The Panthers are 4-10 this season after starting 3-2.